 Methods – Advanced Organisers in Action

-Let’s explore how we might use the concept to accelerate learning during our training events:
+Let’s explore how we might use the concept to accelerate learning and retention during our training events:

 A Reading Activity